Oyematth01/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that Display the contents list of your current directory
+A script that Display current directory contents in a long format